SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 The bottom of the dialog shows all data points of the selected object.
 Select the data points you want to show in the data explorer.
 Click **Add** to add all selected data points to the list of data points.

->**Info:** JsonPath expressions added from data points are stored in bracket-notation in order to increase flexibility in fragment and series naming (e.g. whitespaces are supported):
+>**Info:** JsonPath expressions added from data points are stored in bracket notation in order to increase flexibility in fragment and series naming (for example whitespaces are supported):

 To save the data point to the data point library, click the menu icon of the data point and from the context menu select **Save to library**.

 ![Save data point to library](/images/users-guide/cockpit/cockpit-dataexplorer-savedatapoint.png)

-For details on the data point library refer to [Using the Datapoint Library](#data-point-library).
+For details on the data point library refer to [Using the datapoint library](#data-point-library).

 To remove a data point from the data point list, click the menu icon and select **Remove from list**.